Beginner air plant care

 How Often to Water Air Plants

-How to choose a watering rhythm based on humidity, light, airflow, species, and drying time.
+How often to water air plants indoors based on humidity, light, airflow, plant type, display, and drying speed.

 Watering